TheaaaShen/Notes/Interview Behavioral.md

 **One line summary**: Used Java to deploy Spring microservices to Kubernetes on AWS

 - built several REST APIs for the ride-hailing application including getHistory, update waypoints ... with CQRS architecture
+- grpc for proto
 - receive live vehicle data via Kafka streams
-- some minor tasks like: Convert json to protobuf and sent to kafka topic (server)
+- some minor tasks like: Conve rt json to protobuf and sent to kafka topic (server)
 - Most difficult: getHistory
   - in different state, the data is stored in different stuctures, hard to get all the changes
   - It goes to almost every part of the system, hard to sync